Holidays

 56. Egg Salad

 Similarly, egg salad can also be prepped ahead of time and left in the refrigerator until dinner time.
 Use hard-boiled eggs, mayonnaise and mustard to create that signature egg salad taste.
+This Thanksgiving side is perfect for anyone who wants a lighter protein, something satisfying that doesn’t compete with the main roast.

 57. Coleslaw